prashantyadav1397/Node-Notes/Readme.md

 ### How the web works

-> Web works with the request-response model or the client-server architecture. <br> https://www.google.com/maps/ - https/http refers to protocol, www.google.com refers to the domain name, and /maps refers to the rsource requested.
+> Web works with the request-response model or the client-server architecture. <br> https://www.google.com/maps/ - https/http refers to protocol, www.google.com refers to the domain name, and /maps refers to the resource requested.
 > <br>
 > Client browser does a DNS lookup for the domain name and the path may look as below.
 > <br> https://216.58.211.206:443/ <br> port 443 - HTTPS request and <br> port - 80 HTTP request